Are Conversational Commerce Bots the Future of Ecommerce?

 New job titles, metrics and sales funnels will change the way we sell (and buy) online.
-Conversational commerce bots will lead the way, search pages will gradually be replaced with "Hi, how can we help?" and on-site machine driven sales assistants like ubisell will turn a website into a personal shopping experience.
+Conversational commerce bots will lead the way, search pages will gradually be replaced with "Hi, how can we help?" and on-site machine driven sales assistants will turn a website into a personal shopping experience.
 This is already happening on platforms like Shopify.

 The idea of having a conversation to purchase something is nothing new.
 It's how humans have sold things since they first started selling.
 You walk into a shop, the assistant asks what you're looking for, gives you options and listens to your feedback to tailor their recommendations.

 Technology is enabling this same process to happen digitally, on websites and via messaging applications such as Facebook Messenger and WeChat.
 The technology, powered by artificial intelligence and natural language processing, is learning your needs in a conversational manner.
 The goal, of course, is to sell you something faster and encourage you to buy more product.

 World research and leaders predict that the future of conversational commerce bots is good.

 Business Insider predicts by 2020, 80% of businesses will have implemented a front-of-house chatbot solution.

 According to MarketsandMarkets, the conversational commerce bot market is expected to grow from $703 million USD in 2016 to $3,172 million USD by 2021.
 That's a compound annual growth rate of 35.2%.

 Forrester's survey of enterprise decision makers showed more than half of all surveyed business were planning to use chatbots over the next 12 months.

 ubisend research shows a number of factors are driving this rapid growth.
 A change in consumer behaviour from social networks to social messaging, the rise of the on-demand economy and demand for delivering a personal service at scale is putting pressure on technology to keep up.